jgrodziski/docker-confluence/README.md

 ```

 # configure Confluence
-The first time you'll visit the confluence installation URL, it will ask you to fill the licence data, setup the database, etc.:
+The first time you'll visit the confluence installation URL (http://confluence.mydomain.com), it will ask you to fill the licence data, setup the database, etc.